 A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 The steps are as follows:

-- Step one: educate yourself about your condition, possible lifestyle changes you can make, and self-help techniques to help relieve symptoms.
+- step one – find out more about your condition, the lifestyle changes you can make, and self-help techniques to help relieve symptoms

 Lifestyle changes and self-help techniques

 Learning more about agoraphobia and its association with panic disorder and panic attacks may help you control your symptoms better.

 These self-help techniques are described below.

 - Stay where you are and try to resist the urge to run to a place of safety during a panic attack.
 If driving, pull over and park where it is safe to do so.

 - Focus.
 It's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket.
 Remind yourself that the frightening thoughts and sensations are a sign of panic and will eventually pass.

 - creative visualisation – during a panic attack, try to resist the urge to think negative thoughts, such as "disaster"; instead, think of a place or situation that makes you feel peaceful, relaxed or at ease: once you have this image in your mind, try to focus your attention on it

 - Don't fight an attack.
 Trying to fight the symptoms of a panic attack can often make it worse.
 Instead, reassure yourself by accepting that although it may seem embarrassing, and your symptoms may be difficult to deal with, your attack isn't life-threatening.

 - take regular exercise – exercise can relieve stress and tension and improve your mood

 - eat a healthy diet – a poor diet can make the symptoms of panic and anxiety worse

 - avoid drinks containing caffeine, such as tea, coffee or cola – caffeine has a stimulant effect and can make your symptoms worse